elixir-tools/next-ls/README.md

 The preferred way to use Next LS is through one of the supported editor extensions.

+### VSCode
+Works with VSCode for Mac and Linux.

+1. Ensure VS Code is properly installed on your system
+2. Install the `elixir-tools` extension.
+3. Open the extension settings and check the box enabling NextLS (it is disabled by default)
+4. When prompted, accept the installation of NextLS
+5. Reset VSCode.

+If the server is not connecting by default, try opening VSCode via command line: `code .`

+### Independent Install

 If you need to install Next LS on it's own, you can download the appropriate executable from our [GitHub Releases](https://github.com/elixir-tools/next-ls/releases).

 These executables are created with [Burrito](https://github.com/burrito-elixir/burrito) and are completely standalone, except you'll still need Elixir and OTP installed in order for it to start a runtime for your application code.